-- 2. Fill the fuel tank to the bottom of the filler neck.
+Fill the fuel tank to the bottom of the filler neck.
 This will allow for fuel expansion.
 Note: Do not overfill.
-Refer to your engine owner's manual for specific fuel recommendations. - 3.
-Install and hand tighten the fuel cap. - 4.
+Refer to your engine owner's note: Do not overfill.
+Refer to your engine owner's manual for specific fuel recommendations.

+- 3. Install and hand tighten the fuel cap. - 4.
 If your unit is equipped with two fuel tanks, repeat this process to fill the other fuel tank.